joshbegley/nyt-latest/README.md

 `The Ethics Committee called for the censure of Representative Chuck Edwards, Republican of North Carolina, who showered two female staffers with lavish gifts and affection.`\
 https://www.nytimes.com/2026/08/03/us/politics/chuck-edwards-harrassment.html

-**Trump Summons Pirro to the White House After Saying She ‘Choked’ in Reflecting Pool Case**\
+**Pirro Meets with Trump the White House After He Said She ‘Choked’ in Reflecting Pool Case**\
 `President Trump said Jeanine Pirro, the U.S. attorney for Washington, D.C., “folded like an umbrella.”
 For now, her job appeared to be safe, according to two people familiar with the meeting.`\
 https://www.nytimes.com/2026/08/03/us/politics/trump-pirro-reflecting-pool-vandalism.html